TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

 \subsection{Information theory guarantees}

-After performing our counterfactual intervention, we need to compute the "importance of a dimension" for the sensitive variable.
-Our goal is for our final embedding $\va$ to be \textit{as independent as possible} from the sensitive variable $\vg$.

-According to information theory, if we are unable to predict a variable $\vg$ from the data $\va$, it implies that this variable $\vg$ does not influence the prediction of $y$ by $\va$~\cite{Xu2020A}.
-This definition is widely used in causal fairness studies \cite{kilbertus2017avoiding}, making it a logical choice for our task.
+As part of our counterfactual intervention, we calculate the "importance of a dimension" for the sensitive variable, so that our final integration $\va$ is \textit{as independent as possible} from the sensitive variable $\vg$.
+According to information theory, if we are unable to predict a variable $\vg$ from the data $\va$, it implies that this variable $\vg$ does not influence the prediction of $y$ by $\va$~\citep{Xu2020A}.
+This definition is widely used in causal fairness studies \citep{kilbertus2017avoiding}, making it a logical choice for our task.

-We train a classifier $c_g$ for the gender $\vg$ prediction from the matrix $\va$ (see appendix~\ref{apx:modelsdetailsclassif} for details on its architecture).
-If $c_g$ cannot achieve high accuracy for gender prediction, it implies that $\va$ does not contain gender-related information.
-The most reliable approach is thus to remove each of the dimensions found by the decomposition one by one and re-train a classifier to predict gender from this matrix.
-This can be computationally expensive if we have many dimensions.
-An alternative is to train only one classifier to predict gender on the original matrix $\va$, and then use a sensitivity analysis method on the dimensions to determine their importance for prediction.
-We will choose the latter for our method.
-However, we will still demonstrate the relevance of this approach by training a classifier each time we remove a dimension and show its effect in Section~\ref{sec:results-analysis-quantitative}.
+To evaluate the independence between $\mathbf{a}$ and $\mathbf{g}$, we train a classifier $c_g$ to predict the sensitive variable $\mathbf{g}$ from the representation $\mathbf{a}$ (see Appendix~\ref{apx:modelsdetailsclassif} for architectural details).
+If $c_g$ cannot achieve high accuracy in predicting $\mathbf{g}$, it suggests that $\mathbf{a}$ lacks information about the sensitive attribute.

+While existing methods often employ linear classifiers to estimate this predictability, focusing solely on linear dependencies may overlook non-linear relationships, allowing residual sensitive information to remain accessible to non-linear models~\citep{ravfogel2023loglinear}.
+To address this limitation, we utilize a non-linear classifier—specifically, a multilayer perceptron (MLP)—to estimate the predictability of $\mathbf{g}$ from $\mathbf{a}$.
+This approach enables us to detect and mitigate both linear and non-linear dependencies, providing a more robust assessment of the residual sensitive information.

+Calculating the importance of each dimension by individually removing them and retraining the classifier can be computationally intensive, especially in high-dimensional spaces.
+To circumvent this, we train a single non-linear classifier on the original representation $\mathbf{a}$ and apply a sensitivity analysis method (Section~\ref{sec:importance}) to determine each dimension's importance for predicting $\mathbf{g}$.
+This strategy efficiently identifies the dimensions most influential to the sensitive attribute without the need for exhaustive retraining.

+For quantifying the degree of dependence between $\mathbf{a}$ and $\mathbf{g}$, we adopt the $\nu$-information metric.
+While this metric has been well-established in prior work using linear classifiers~\citep{ravfogel2023loglinear,LEACE}, we extend its application by incorporating non-linear classifiers in its computation.
+This extension allows us to capture non-linear dependencies that linear models might miss, offering a more comprehensive measure of mutual information.

+By using a non-linear classifier to compute $\nu$-information, we provide a stronger guarantee of fairness against adversaries employing complex, non-linear models.
+In Section~\ref{sec:results-analysis-quantitative}, we show that our method significantly reduces the presence of sensitive information, as evidenced by the decreased predictability of $\mathbf{g}$ even when using sophisticated non-linear classifiers.